parapluu/Concuerror/_posts/2014-06-02-poolboy-example.md

 {% gist aronisstav/b67df16361cd9a2fa87e %}

-#### Also works for `.erl` files
+#### Using `.erl` files

-We don't need to compile our test, as Concuerror can also include `.erl` modules, which it compiles using the Erlang compiler.
+We don't have to compile our test, as Concuerror can also analyze `.erl` files, which are instrumented and compiled before the test starts.

 We are now ready to...